Floating Nuclear Power Plant in Chukotka Generates First Billion Kilowatt-Hours

 Rosatom intends to build the most beautiful and safe nuclear power plant in the European Union

-Turbine installation completed at the first unit of the Akkuyu NPP: an important step towards the launch of the power unit
+Turbine installation completed at the first unit of the Akkuyu NPP: a significant step towards the launch of the power unit

 Now on home